-A few months earlier, at the end of 1956, the journal Közgazdasági Szemle had carried an excellent account of the debate on my dissertation, written by Zsuzsa Esze.
-This drew many people's attention to the book.
+A few months earlier, at the end of 1956, the journal Közgazdasági Szemle had carried an excellent account of the debate on my dissertation, written by Zsuzsa Esze.6 This drew many people's attention to the book.
 Then, as a continuation of the praises at the dissertation debate, came one or two favorable reviews.
-Of these, let me single out that by György Péter, which he intentionally placed in the weekly paper of the regrouping Rákosi faction and which came out entirely in favor of Overcentralization.

-But times had changed and words of praise were growing scarcer.
-A succession of attacks on the book began to appear in the spring of 1957-in economics journals, in the economics weekly, in the daily Népszabadság, and in duplicated university teaching materials-describing it as a prime example of "revisionism."\ It was accused of rejecting the fundamental principles of a planned economy and seeking to unleash the spontaneous forces of the market.
-In the words of Géza Ripp, "The revisionist views that appeared in economics ... were connected with the ideological preparations for the counterrevolution and provided a kind of economic foundation for these."
-Endre Molnár remarked, "It is not true that economics in the strict sense has nothing to do with the counterrevolution....
-The lesson is not to be lenient even with the first shoots of revisionism," and he went on to cite my book as a blatant example.
-"Kornai's dissertation," wrote Emil Gulyás, in teaching material distributed at the party college, "fitted perfectly into the political and ideological campaign that constituted intellectual preparation for the counterrevolution."+
+Of these, let me single out that by György Péter, which he intentionally placed in the weekly paper of the regrouping Rákosi faction and which came out entirely in favor of Overcentralization.7 teaching materials-describing it as a prime example of "revisionism."
+It was accused of rejecting the fundamental principles of a planned economy and seeking to unleash the spontaneous forces of the market.
+In the words of Géza Ripp, "The revisionist views that appeared in economics... were connected with the ideological preparations for the counterrevolution and provided a kind of economic foundation for these."8 Endre Molnár remarked, "It is not true that economics in the strict sense has nothing to do with the counterrevolution....
+The lesson is not to be lenient even with the first shoots of revisionism," and he went on to cite my book as a blatant example.9 "Kornai's dissertation," wrote Emil Gulyás, 10 in teaching material distributed at the party college, "fitted perfectly into the political and ideological campaign that constituted intellectual preparation for the counterrevolution."[†]